 getting people out of a coma with an implant: still early

 The study is still a few years away before a practical application on a human being.
-At least three steps are needed: in the first place, further testing on monkeys is required.
-It is necessary to see if the monkeys, in addition to leaving the coma momentarily, can perform complex activities before relapsing, once the impulse is "turned off", in their deep sleep.
-The next stage of the studies will have the task of confirming the efficacy and stability of the treatment.
-Finally, the most beautiful and fascinating part: the one in which an authorization will allow researchers to experiment with treatment on coma human patients.
+At least three steps are needed: in the first place, further testing on monkeys is necessary.
+It remains to be seen whether the monkeys, in addition to temporarily emerging from the coma, can carry out complex activities before falling back into their deep sleep, once the impulse has been "switched off".
+The next stage of the studies will have the task of confirming the effectiveness and stability of the treatment.
+Finally, the most beautiful and fascinating part: the one in which an authorization will allow researchers to test the treatment on human patients in comas.